Driving North

 There are no roads, that far North, which means all their supplies have to be flown in by air.

-It’s only in the winter that the lakes freeze over enough to form ice roads, on which transport trucks can drive.
-So in the winter, they truck in all their major supplies.
+It’s only in the winter that those Northern lakes freeze over to form ice roads, on which transport trucks can drive.
+So in the winter, the villages in the far North can truck in all their major supplies.

 “You learn not to wear seat belts,” he says, “because if the truck breaks through the ice, you have just seconds to get out.

 “And you always drive with the driver’s-side door open.
-If the ice gives way, the door gives you a few seconds’ head start, and some purchase for your feet, before you hit the water.”
+If the ice gives way, that open door gives you a few seconds’ head start, and some purchase for your feet, before you hit the water.”

 Child of the tropics that I am, I shudder at the thought of living in an environment that feels as foreign and inhospitable to me as the far side of the moon.